Stellar streams and dark substructure: the diffusion regime: Stream considerations

 \subsection{Initial density variations}

-Even without perturbations, a stellar stream exhibits density variations \citep[][]{kupper2010tidal,kupper2012more}.
-These density variations arise from the nonconstant rate at which the progenitor is stripped; most tidal stripping occurs near pericentre.
+Even without perturbations, a stellar stream exhibits density variations arising from epicyclic oscillations of stream stars \citep[][]{kupper2010tidal,kupper2012more}.
+A variable rate of tidal stripping also contributes \citep{sanders/etal:2016}; most tidal stripping occurs near pericentre.
 In our analysis, this effect could be treated as an initial perturbation to the stream's distribution function within the framework of Section~\ref{sec:disp}.
 However, we expect that the velocity dispersion will rapidly suppress these perturbations, a view that aligns with the results of \citet{sanders/etal:2016} \citep[but for a counterpoint, see][]{ibata2020detection}.
 In any event, we neglect these epicyclic density variations in the present analysis, but we anticipate that the treatment in Section~\ref{sec:disp} can be straightforwardly extended to include them.